 Senior Indian diplomat summoned to register Pakistan’s strong protest over Ceasefire Violations by India

-A senior Indian diplomat was summoned to the Ministry of Foreign Affairs today to register Pakistan’s strong protest over the ceasefire violations by the Indian occupation forces along the Line of Control (LoC) on 14 October 2020, resulting in serious injuries to two innocent civilians.
-Due to indiscriminate and unprovoked firing by the Indian occupation forces in Jandrot Sector of the LoC, 25 year old Sufiyan s/o Bagga Khan and 28 year old Muhammad Rafaqat s/o Muhammad Riasat, resident of Barmoch village, sustained serious injuries.
+A senior Indian diplomat was summoned to the Ministry of Foreign Affairs today to register Pakistan’s strong protest over ceasefire violations by the Indian occupation Forces along the Line of Control (LoC) on 12th November 2020, resulting in the shahadat of one innocent civilian and serious injuries to three others.